-A Geriatric Care Manager (or Senior Care Consultant) plans and coordinates the care of the elderly to improve quality of life and help maintain independence.
+A Geriatric Care Manager (or Senior Care Advisor) plans and coordinates the care of the elderly to improve quality of life and help maintain independence.
 A typical manager would have been trained in any of several fields including nursing, gerontology, social work and/or psychology.

 Geriatric Care Managers serve as stand-in advocates for seniors when families are not readily available or located in different states.
 They can be helpful in conducting care planning assessments, executing a care plan, monitoring in-home care, assisting with moving clients, reviewing financials, providing crisis intervention, making medical appointments and visiting seniors regularly to ensure safety and overall contentment.

 Geriatric care management is a transdisciplinary field, embracing medicine, psychology, ethics, financial planning, and business administration.
 Given the physical and mental challenges facing the growing geriatric population, a career as a geriatric care manager also requires patience, understanding, and empathy.

 Often care managers start out working for a variety of care related facilities such as home-care organizations, hospitals and private geriatric care management firms.
 After accruing necessary hands-on experience, many care managers obtain certifications and go on to open their own management businesses.
 Those that do choose to venture out on their own, source potential clients from out of state families, banks/trust officers, physicians, attorneys, hospitals, social service providers and assisted living facilities.
 Specialized directories, such as SeniorCareHelper.com, can also be instrumental in helping find potential clients from all over the country.